parth-io/vocabulary-sorter/README.md

-# vocabulary-sorter
+## words-and-phrases-sorter

-**To remove duplicate words and transfer the phrases over to a separate file**
+**An experiment in regex to remove duplicate words and transfer the phrases over to a separate file**

-Add 'EOF' to a single text document containing all your words and phrases, and run the command `java Solution < name_of_document.txt`
+Add 'EOF' to the end of a single text document containing all your words and phrases, and run the command `java Solution < name_of_document.txt`

 ### To do: